VisualFP/docs/SA/design_concept/content/design/design_specification_application.typ

 The two discussed options were:

-/ Explicit: Leave higher-order function values as such, and apply them explicitly using a dedicated application function.
+/ Explicit: Leave higher-order function values as such and apply them explicitly using a dedicated application function.

-/ Elaborate: #[Embedd a more deeper understanding of application into the language, which allows to resolve nested curried function down to their arguments if necessary.]
+/ Elaborate: #[Embedd a more deeper understanding of application into the language, which allows to resolve nested curried function values to their arguments if necessary.]

 A side-by-side comparison of how double application of two `5` literals to an `addition` function would look like in both styles can be seen in